Nika Award

 The Nika Award (sometimes styled NIKA Award) is the main annual national film award in Russia, presented by the Russian Academy of Cinema Arts and Science, and seen as the national equivalent of the Oscars.

+In 2022 nominees were announced, but the award ceremony was postponed and, eventually, cancelled.

+The Award ceremony was also cancelled in 2023.

 History

 The award was established in 1987 in Moscow by Yuli Gusman, and ostensibly modelled on the Oscars.
 The Russian award takes its name from Nike, the goddess of victory.
 Accordingly, the prize is modelled after the sculpture of the Winged Victory of Samothrace.

 The oldest professional film award in Russia, the Nika Award was established during the final years of USSR by the influential Russian Union of Filmmakers.

 At first the awards were judged by all the members of the Union of Filmmakers.
 In the early 1990s, a special academy, consisting of over 500 academicians, was elected for distributing the awards, which recognise outstanding achievements in cinema (not television) produced in Russia and the Commonwealth of Independent States.

 In 2002 Nikita Mikhalkov established the competing Golden Eagle Award, modelled on the Golden Globe Awards as it honours both film and television production of Russia.